 Let me explain by example.

-When you buy a new customer with any form of advertising or marketing, it costs you money.
+When you buy a new customer with any form of advertising or marketing, it costs you.
+That’s time, money or lots of each.
+Either way it costs you!
+You have invested money and effort.
+So, expect a return on this effort.

-Simple example, if you ran an advertisement for say £2,000 and got 100 inbound calls and these yield 20 sales.
+A simple example, if you advertised for say £2,000 and got 100 inbound calls and these yield 20 sales.
 Then each customer has cost you £100.
-That £100 is your customer acquisition cost (or cost per sale).
-Essentially it’s how much it costs you to buy a new customer.
+That £100 is your customer acquisition cost (or cost per transaction).
+Mostly it’s how much it requires you to buy a new customer.

 So, taking that one step further, you got 100 people who called in or, 100 new leads.
 Therefore your ‘cost per lead’ was (£2,000/100) £20.
 If you don’t already know these numbers, it makes sense to go and work them out for your business.